isuruwg/Kubernetes-notes-cka/README.md

 The course notes from the [Udemy CKA course](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests) is available as a Git submodule in this repo.

-This Git submodule is a fork from https://github.com/kodekloudhub/certified-kubernetes-administrator-course which I have slightly changed with my own notes.
+This Git submodule is a fork from [this repo](https://github.com/kodekloudhub/certified-kubernetes-administrator-course) which I have slightly changed with my own notes.

 ## 1.2.
 Nodes (Minions)